-A grain mill is actually an optional piece of equipment as most stores that sell grain at good prices (such as MoreBeer) will also mill it for you at the time of purchase for a small nominal fee.
+A grain mill is actually an optional piece of equipment as most stores that sell grain will also mill it for you at the time of purchase for a (usually) small nominal fee or for free.
 Brewers like us who use an all-grain brewing setup and tend to brew at least once a month should consider purchasing their own mills for the following reasons:

 - Cost savings: Grain costs considerably less when purchased in bulk in 50-55 pound sacks (often less than half the price).
 This grain is unmilled.
 We typically purchase a year's worth of grain at a time and store them in plastic buckets sealed airtight with easy to open Gamma Seal lids.

 - Increased freshness: Un-milled grain stays fresh longer.
 (Especially important when buying grain in bulk).